 - The Lee Honors College Building: Our LEED silver certified facility includes a full kitchen and lounge for students to relax, socialize and study.
 Centrally located on main campus, the honors college building is also home to our honors advising offices, a small library, three classrooms and a seminar room.

 - Mix It Up Thursdays: Every Thursday evening we offer a series of professional development workshops and social activities in the honors college lounge.

 - Peer Student Success Team: Mentors provide academic and social support to incoming honors students.
 They also organize group volunteer activities and host advising hours in the seminar room.

 - Lyceum Lecture Series: Each semester, we offer a themed lecture series, presented by WMU’s expert faculty.

 - Optional honors housing with extended quiet hours for studying during the week.
 Honors students may choose to live in Eldridge/Fox, the honors residence hall.

-- National honors societies: The honors college houses chapters of Alpha Lambda Delta, an honors society that celebrates excellence among first-year students, Tau Sigma, an honors society for outstanding transfer students and Phi Kappa Phi, the nation’s oldest, largest and most selective honor society for all academic disciplines.
+- National honors societies: The honors college houses chapters of Alpha Lambda Delta, an honors society that celebrates excellence among first-year students, and Phi Kappa Phi, the nation’s oldest, largest and most selective honor society for all academic disciplines.